 Nutrition Needs for Vegan Athletes

-When it comes to sports nutrition, the primary special need for athletes is simply the need to eat more food.
-This shouldn’t be surprising, since more intensive training regimens certainly require extra calories.
-Additionally, weight lifters and other athletes doing heavy strength training must also boost their protein intake slightly.
+When it comes to sports nutrition, the primary special need for athletes is to simply eat plenty of nutrient-rich foods.
+Additionally, weight lifters and other athletes doing heavy strength training must also boost their protein intake somewhat.

 Everyone from a professional athlete to a weekend golfer stands to benefit from a well-planned vegan or vegan-leaning diet.
 And it’s reassuring that vegan diets can deliver the goods to anyone who wants to enhance their athletic performance.
 If you want to adopt a well-planned vegan diet, check out our How to Go Vegan article, as well as our Vegan Nutrition Guide.